ICZN changes not online?

 Saccosporidae (or not) is unclear.
 Not having a copy of the latest

 edition of ICZN, I am unsure how this case will be resolved.
+Thankfully,

-out the problem to the authors and hope for the best.
+to the authors and hope for the best.
 Time will tell.

 More information about the Taxacom